 Hours and Service

 7:35 – 8:05 AM: Morning Assistance Team (MAT).
-MAT meets in the Media Center.
-It is open to all AMS students to do homework, or read a book before school begins.
+MAT meets in the Media Center and is open to all AMS students to do homework, or read a book before school begins.

 8:05 AM – 3:15 PM: Regular library services are offered by Ms. Watson, Library Media Specialist, during school hours.
 Students will come to the Media Center from class individually, in small groups, or with their classroom teacher for library services and instruction.
 The Media Center is usually open during both lunch recesses.
-However, it may be closed to lunch drop-in when a class is in session.
+However, it may be closed for lunch recess when a specific class is scheduled.

 3:20 - 4:10 PM: Homework Club meets in the Innovation Lab after school on Monday, Wednesday and Thursday.
-Students receive help with their homework from Anderson's Counselor, Ms. Duncan and other staff members
+Students receive help with their homework from Anderson teachers.